Data to Controller for Nonlinear Systems: An Approximate Solution: SIMULATIONS

 \section{SIMULATIONS}

-\subsection{Pedagogical example}
+\subsection{Pedagogical Example}

-First, the proposed approach is applied to a linear first-order system to demonstrate the dual accomplishment of learning and control.
+First, the proposed approach is applied to a non-control affine first-order system to demonstrate the dual accomplishment of learning and control.
 Additionally, it highlights how the full probabilistic information about the states and parameters informs the control actions.
 Let us consider